 University of FX Forex Trading . . .

-Is Best for Trading
+Simplicity is Best for Trading Forex,

-Currencies and Commodities Futures
+Currencies and Commodity Futures markets

 You should concentrate on the pure beauty of price, the immediate market action and try to internalize trading wisdom from master traders.
 For example, famous old trader Jesse Livermore said you should wait for extreme price movement and then place your trade risking a small amount.
 I have made this wisdom part of my gut and trading plan and I wait for these trading opportunities.